 The Exploit Prediction Scoring System (EPSS) is a data-driven effort for estimating the likelihood (probability) that a software vulnerability will be exploited in the wild.
 Our goal is to assist network defenders to better prioritize vulnerability remediation efforts.
 While other industry standards have been useful for capturing innate characteristics of a vulnerability and provide measures of severity, they are limited in their ability to assess threat.
 EPSS fills that gap because it uses current threat information from CVE and real-world exploit data.
 The EPSS model produces a probability score between 0 and 1 (0 and 100%).
 The higher the score, the greater the probability that a vulnerability will be exploited.

-If you would like to join the EPSS special interest group, email us at firstname.lastname@example.org.
+If you would like to join the EPSS special interest group, please visit the EPSS-SIG portal and fill out the "Request to Join" form.
 Anyone is welcome to join our mailing list and Slack.
 We meet every other Friday at 11 am eastern time, GMT -5.

 Alternatively, if you would like to receive email updates about EPSS news and announcements, please subscribe to our low-volume EPSS-news list:

 We currently produce EPSS scores for all CVEs in a published state.
 In addition, the EPSS SIG is working to improve the maturity of data collection and analysis in order to provide near-real time assessments of all publicly disclosed vulnerabilities.
 This requires developing partnerships with data providers and establishing an infrastructure from which we can provide a publicly-accessible interface for EPSS scores.
 We are already ingesting multiple open and commercial datasets, and our most critical data are those that can identify instances of actual vulnerability exploitation (i.e. exploits in the wild), which can come from many sources: intrusion detection systems, honeypots, network observatories, malware analysis and detection efforts, and other sensor networks.